fleola/my-app/components-new-app/README.md

-## Forms - 03
+## Custom Hooks - 02

-Add a "login" button to the Login component.
-This button should be disabled as long as the username and password inputs are empty.
-When clicked, the event handler attached to the button should call an onLogin function passed as a prop to the Login component, passing it the state.
+Create a custom hook that keeps track of the state of a controlled form with the username and password inputs, and returns the current value of the inputs as well as an event handler to update either input.